Learning to Paint: 5 Things You NEED to KnowDec 14, 2020

 In fact, go into your first painting with only one goal: put paint on the canvas.
 At the end of the session, your painting doesn’t have to resemble anything.
 All you need to do at first is paint.

 After that, gradually increase the difficulty.
 If you painted an apple, try painting the shadow a little better this time.
-It happens in baby steps, but you have to begin simply.
+It's a baby step, but that's how your paintings get better.
+You just have to begin simply.

 Find What Inspires You

 Look at art you love.
 That’s one of the most important practices in painting.
 You need to train yourself to know what you like and why, and that process requires looking at paintings.